-Serbia exclusive: Electricity market liberalization and market share of EPS, impact on big consumers, the report12.
-February 2014. / News Serbia Energy
+Serbia exclusive: Electricity market liberalization and market share of EPS, impact on big consumers, the report, News Serbia Energy

 Some customers were not timely informed and some missed to initiate public procurement procedure on time.
 The most important thing for market functioning is readiness of the operators of the transmission and distribution system say in state energy company EPS.
 Foreign companies consumers are prepared for new environment.
 Some companies remained on expensive reserve supply level, Reserve supply is a necessary option for a customer without a supplier.
 It is expensive and limited to 60 days.